 “A full year of data for our larger clients is in the billions of rows of records,” says Mike Rancourt, Senior Product Manager of DMP at MediaMath.
 “We have three major tables which hold differing but all-important data sets that users compare in their analyses.
 For a large client, some of those tables may contain two to three billion records.
 It’s a massive amount of data.”

-“There was obvious demand for answers to questions that the data would offer, and Qubole provided us a tremendous amount of flexibility in seeking those answers.” -John Slocum, Vice President, Digital Management Platform, MediaMath
+“There was obvious demand for answers to questions that the data would offer, and Qubole provided us a tremendous amount of flexibility in seeking those answers.” -John Slocum, VP, Data Management Platform, MediaMath

 MediaMath’s first use of Qubole was internal.
 Their analytics team used it to understand their clients’ audiences and the impact MediaMath’s platform was having on client campaign performance.
 But soon they began using Qubole to power the self-service analytics products they were making available to clients.
 Today, MediaMath continues to expand its use of Qubole, putting its power, flexibility and ease of use at the disposal of its customers.